Nesvilab/PD-Nodes/README.md

 # Installation

 The MSFragger node can be used with Thermo Scientific Proteome Discoverer 2.2.
-Please follow the steps belwo for the installation:
+Please follow the steps below for the installation:

 **Step 1.** Download the latest version of PDNode.dll from our github repository.